 Restful, adequate sleep is paramount for optimizing fertility health and supporting your growing baby.
-Pregnancy is a journey filled with excitement, anticipation, and some sleepless nights as your body transforms.
-Each trimester brings its own sleep challenges, but with the right strategies, you can enjoy restorative, nourishing rest.
+Pregnancy is a journey filled with excitement, anticipation, and, at times, some sleepless nights as your body transforms.
+Each trimester brings unique changes to sleep quality and patterns, but with the right strategies, you can support restorative, nourishing rest throughout every stage.

 Why sleep is so important when trying to conceive